Life Abroad: What Lurks in Dark Corners

 by Miss Footloose

-OMGSomething creepy happened to me while I was innocently living the expat life in Moldova a few years ago.
+OMGSomething creepy happened to me while I was innocently living the expat life in Moldova some years ago.
 Yes, Moldova is a country.
 The capital is Chișinau (I thought you might want to know.)
 It’s not at all a creepy country, just to be clear.
 I was quite happy there.
 Lots of good wine, for one thing.
-It was just what happened that was, well . . . read on and I’ll tell you the story.
+It was just what happened that was, well . . . read on and I’ll tell you my tale of terror.

 OMG!
 What is this?